ejricha/presentations/cmake/custom_commands.md

     COMMAND ${CMAKE_COMMAND} -E create_symlink ${FileName} ${LinkName}
     )
 ```
-This command runs at configure time, and it creates a files with a symbolic link to it.
+This command runs at configure time, and it creates a files with a symbolic link to it

 ## Options for [`add_custom_command`](https://cmake.org/cmake/help/latest/command/add_custom_command.html)